You are currently viewing 6 Most Common Types of Insulation for Walls and Attics

 2. Blown-In Fiberglass Insulation

-For existing homes that desire a less-intrusive insulating material, blown-in insulation is an excellent choice.
-Blown-in fiberglass involves using a machine to distribute loose-fill fiberglass material evenly across your attic space, providing comprehensive coverage and significantly reducing heat transfer.
+Blown-in fiberglass uses a machine to distribute loose-fill fiberglass material throughout your attic, providing comprehensive coverage and significantly reducing heat transfer.

 What Makes Blown-In Fiberglass Effective?